Alberta separatism: 1940s to 1970s: Early western alienation, discovery of oil, oil crises

-1970s: Oil crises

 In the 1970s, the world experienced two major oil crises.
-The first, the 1973 oil crisis, coincided with the Yom-Kippur War: the decision by the US to support Israel in the conflict caused retaliation by Egypt and Syria, enacting an oil embargo that resulted in Alberta receiving substantially less price for oil than the global market prices dictated.
+The first, the 1973 oil crisis, coincided with the Yom-Kippur War that same year: the decision by the US to support Israel in the conflict caused retaliation by Egypt and Syria, enacting an oil embargo that resulted in oil prices spiking in North America.
 The second oil crisis came in 1979, in the wake of the Iranian Revolution.
 Some members of the Organization of Petroleum Exporting Countries (OPEC) and a few similarly minded oil-rich nations had ceased all oil exports to the United States and countries that supported Israel.
 In both cases, the price of oil sold to North America spiked and service stations ran out of fuel; long lines were evident at gas stations across North America.

 The Alberta government and the Canadian federal government responded politically to address oil reserves and conservation of petroleum resources.
-In 1971, the Alberta provincial government, headed by Harry Strom, created an environmental ministry, the first of its kind, with a mandate to manage and conserve Alberta's natural resources.
+In 1971, the Alberta government, headed by Harry Strom, created an environmental ministry, the first of its kind, with a mandate to manage and conserve Alberta's natural resources.
 Federally, in 1974, the Office of Energy Conservation was created.
 Conflict arose between Alberta and Canada after the 1973 crisis, over the management and distribution of Alberta's oil resources, and financial wealth.
 Nevertheless, support for independence remained a fringe phenomenon.
 A 1974 survey conducted in Calgary found less than four per cent of respondents "expressed even the most cautious support for separatism"; three years later, 1977 survey by the Calgary Herald found that only 2.7 per cent of Albertans supported independence.